Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footer Repair: How to Diagnose Problems and Choose the Best Fix

-Common causes of failure
+What commonly causes failure

 Settling happens when soil under a pad was not well compacted.
 Water movement and poor grading cause shifting.
 Freeze–thaw cycles lift shallow bases and repeat movement weakens support.